ericnordelo/cross-chain-bridge-examples/README.md

 # Cross Chain Bridge Examples

-This repository is intended to be a set of examples of how to use [@ericnordelo/cross-chain-bridge-helpers](https://github.com/ericnordelo/cross-chain-bridge-helpers) package together with the Openzeppelin cross-chain extensions to send cross-chain messages over different bridges.
+This repository is intended to be a set of examples of how to use [@ericnordelo/cross-chain-bridge-helpers](https://github.com/ericnordelo/cross-chain-bridge-helpers) package together with the Openzeppelin `CrossChainEnabled` abstraction to send cross-chain messages over different bridges.

 For now it only support Arbitrum and Optimism L1-L2 bridges.